Prospective student privacy notice

 - Survey providers who support the way we obtain feedback from open days (currently SurveyMonkey and SurveyGizmo

 - We use live chat software on our website.
-This is provided by Click4Assistance who are a UK based software company and you can find information on how they will process and store your data here:
+This is provided by Click4Assistance who are a UK based software company.
+Find information on how they will process and store your data.

 No information will be passed to third party organisations for them to contact you directly themselves.